Ploi makes it a breeze to run Laravel Horizon. You can use the 'Daemons' tab in server level to configure this.

 [program:worker-628] command=php /home/ploi/my-app.com/artisan horizon process_name=%(program_name)s_%(process_num)02d autostart=true autorestart=true user=ploi redirect_stderr=true numprocs=1 stdout_logfile=/home/ploi/.ploi/worker-628.log

 Once code changes, you will have to reload the horizon process.
-Do to this you will have to add this into your deploy script at the end:
+To do this you will have to add this into your deploy script at the end:

 php artisan horizon:terminate